Skip to content

 3. Inherit a character's inheritable unique skill to another character (or your MC)

-4. Dismiss for Grade Tags While dismissing a Legendary character seems scary, it's possible that for some characters, that will be the absolute best value of their duplicates due to the fact that dismissing a level 1 Legendary character that has not completed a grade-up exam will give you 1 No Grade Tag and 1 Iron Grade Tag.
-Grade tags could easily be a bottleneck as we get to higher levels.
+4. Dismiss for Grade Tags.
+While dismissing a Legendary character seems scary, it's possible that for some characters, that will be the absolute best value of their duplicates due to the fact that dismissing a level 1 Legendary character that has not completed a grade-up exam will give you 1 No Grade Tag and 1 Iron Grade Tag.
+At higher levels Grade tags are a specific designed advancement bottleneck.
+For more details about obtaining tags and the game economy please see the Free-to-Play Resources page.

 Should I pull on X character?